 The pandemic deprived schools of an essential element for the preparation of distance learning pathways, namely time.
 Creating a remote learning environment requires precise planning in terms of objectives and resources and specific practice on the part of teachers.

-Now that the most acute emergency phase is passing, schools need to reflect on the shortcomings of the solutions adopted so far and on how to intervene so that students and teachers can work within effective remote learning frameworks.
+Now in the post-covid world, schools need to reflect on the shortcomings of the solutions adopted so far and on how to intervene so that students and teachers can work within effective remote learning frameworks in the future.
 From this point of view, the first step to be taken is to identify the detrimental factors to distance learning.

 One of the significant risk factors stems from disparities in students’ learning opportunities within a fully online educational environment.
 These disparities arise from a gap in resources and knowledge that can create an unbalanced playing field among students.
 Not all students, in fact, necessarily have access to the devices needed to follow distance learning lessons or sufficient training to use them properly.

 As noted in a survey by the RAND Corporation, one of the most pressing challenges concerning distance learning stems from “concerns related to communication with students and student participation, including difficulty reaching all students, concerns about students’ work completion, and challenges with holding students accountable for schoolwork“.